How Women's World Cup quarter-finalists shape up

 The Lionesses improved after a slow start to the tournament, thrashing China 6-1 in their final group game, but they were far from their best as they scraped past Nigeria in the last 16.

-They did come out on top in a penalty shoot-out to win that game, so that will give them confidence for similar situations going forward, but lost three-goal top scorer Lauren James to suspension after she was sent off.
+They did come out on top in a penalty shootout to win that game, so that will give them confidence for similar situations going forward, but lost three-goal top scorer Lauren James to suspension after she was sent off.

 Keira Walsh returns, however, and that will boost England's hopes of reaching the quarter-finals.

-Anita Asante, former England defender on BBC Radio 5 Live: "England are very lucky to have progressed to the quarter-finals and they definitely need to step up performances if they want to get all the way to a final."
+Anita Asante, former England defender, on BBC Radio 5 Live: "England are very lucky to have progressed to the quarter-finals and they definitely need to step up performances if they want to get all the way to a final."

 France